-The following table outlines the major elements of 2016 total compensation for our executives:
+The following table outlines the major elements of 2017 total compensation for our executives:

 Compensation Element Description and Purpose Link to Performance Fixed/ Performance Based Short/Long- Term Base Salary Helps attract and retain executives through periodic payments of market-competitive base pay Based on individual performance, experience, and scope of responsibility.
 Used to establish cash and equity incentive award opportunities.
 Fixed Short-Term Cash Incentives Encourages achievement of financial performance metrics that create near- term shareholder value Quantitatively ties the executive's compensation directly to factors that are judged important to the success of the Company and within each executive's own sphere of influence.
 Most executives share a common profitability goal, while a portion of the incentive plan for the EVP of Commercial Banking is tied to commercial loan growth.
-Incentives for all executives are conditioned on additional performance triggers that help ensure the Company remains positioned to perform over the long-term.
-Performance Based Short-Term Long-Term Incentive Awards Aligns long-term interests of executives and shareholders while creating a retention incentive through multi- year vesting Grant values are based partially on the achievement of predefined Company performance objectives and partially on the Board's subjective evaluation of performance.
-Resulting awards are designed to maintain a link to the long-term interests of shareholders and emphasize long-term demonstrated financial performance through a tie to the Company's stock price and dividend payments over time.
-Performance Based Long-Term Other Compensation Dividends on restricted stock and health and welfare benefits on the same basis as other employees Dividends on restricted stock further enhance the executive's link to shareholders by ensuring they share in the distribution of income generated from ongoing financial performance.
+Performance Based Short-Term Incentives for all executives are conditioned on additional performance triggers that help ensure the Company remains positioned to perform over the long-term.
+Long-Term Incentive Awards Aligns long-term interests of executives and shareholders while creating a retention incentive through multi-year vesting Performance Based Long-Term Other Compensation Dividends on restricted stock and health and welfare benefits on the same basis as other employees Dividends on restricted stock further enhance the executive's link to shareholders by ensuring they share in the distribution of income generated from ongoing financial performance.
 Fixed & Performance Based Short-Term & Long-Term